trailofbits/sinter/README.md

 (Work in progress)
 - MONITOR mode: captures process execution events and records them to a log on the local filesystem.
+- LOCKDOWN mode: like MONITOR mode, but additionally blocks processes with missing or invalid signatures.

+- While in either mode:
  - Process execution whitelisting and blacklisting
   - by certificate Team ID
   - by hash
   - by executable file path
  - Sync server support (compatible with the Moroz sync-server for Santa clients)

 ## How to Run (if built from source)